Nature’s Head with Spider Handle

 What is a Composting Toilet?

-Now that the wheels are turning in your head, we’ll explain further.
-A composting toilet is a toilet that, instead of flushing, uses the power of biodegradable organic matter to decompose your human waste.
-It’s very similar to a composter that you would use in a garden.
-We’ll get into more specific information further along in the article, but to put you at ease about it, we’ll tell you that it doesn’t smell bad, and it’s possibly one of the cleanest toilets you can get.
+Instead of flushing, it uses biodegradable organic material to decompose human waste.
+It’s similar to a composter that you would use in a garden.
+We’ll get into the specifics further on, but spoiler alert, it doesn’t smell bad, and it’s possibly one of the cleanest toilets you can get.

 Parts of a Composting Toilet

-A composting toilet consists of five main parts
+A compost toilet consists of five main parts:

 - The outer shell (the toilet)